uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/returning-to-teaching.md

 <p>You can find out how up to date your information and communication technologies (ICT) skills are by completing an ICT skills audit (PDF, 158KB).</p>

+<h3>National Tutoring Programme</h3>

+<p>This provides two different options to return to a school environment without taking on a full-time or part-time classroom role.</p>
+<p>Find out <a href="https://nationaltutoring.org.uk/" target="_blank">how to apply and get more information about 'Tuition Partners' and 'Academic Mentor' pillars of the National Tutoring Programme</a></p>.

 <h3>Useful resources</h3>

 <ul>